ddev/ddev-adminer/README.md

 ## What is this?

-This repository allows you to quickly install the Adminerevo fork of the adminer database manager into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get ddev/ddev-adminer`.
+This repository allows you to quickly install the [AdminerEvo](https://docs.adminerevo.org/) fork of the [adminer](https://www.adminer.org/) database manager into a [DDEV](https://ddev.readthedocs.io) project using just `ddev get ddev/ddev-adminer`.

 Adminer is a full-featured database management tool written in PHP.
 This service currently ships the [official adminer container](https://hub.docker.com/_/adminer)